Charitable Donation Value Calculator: 2026 Fair Market Values

 Already tracking in a spreadsheet?

 We know Charity Record isn't the only game in town!
-If you've been logging donations in Excel, Google Sheets, or another spreadsheet, you can import that data into Charity Record.
+If you've been logging donations in Excel, Google Sheets, another spreadsheet, or another app that allows exports, you can import that data into Charity Record.

 Import works for all seven of our donation types, if you give in more ways than one: items, cash, mileage, stock, vehicles, digital assets, and art.